-Xylitol is a sugar alcohol sweetener used as a sugar substitute.
-Unlike other sweeteners, xylitol is actively beneficial for dental health.
-It has been shown to reduce tooth decay to a third in regular use.
+Xylitol is a sugar alcohol sweetener used as a sugar substitute in foods.
+Unlike other sweeteners on the market, xylitol has been shown to be actively beneficial for dental health.
+It has been shown to reduce tooth decay by about a third in regular use.

 Can Xylitol Repair Damage to Enamel Too?

 Research has also shown that the use of xylitol helps repair damage to the enamel.
 Saliva protects the mouth and teeth.
 Stimulated saliva in particular contains all the components needed to repair early tooth cavities.
 If sugar is only taken a couple of times a day, the saliva can do the job alone.
 But most people take sugar so often that the mouth’s own defensive tools are not enough.